cloudbridgeuy/rargs/web/content/docs/usage/basic_usage.md

 ---

 In the following sections, we'll dive deeper into each `command decorator` tag and how to use them.
+Starting with `arguments`.

 [Show me how arguments work →](../../usage/options)